 How do companies participate in the UN Global Compact?

-As a voluntary initiative, the UN Global Compact seeks wide participation from a diverse group of businesses.
-As a participant in the Global Compact, a company:
+As a voluntary initiative, the United Nations Global Compact seeks wide participation from a diverse group of businesses.
+As a participant of the UN Global Compact, a company:

-- Sets in motion changes to business operations so that the UN Global Compact and its principles become part of strategy, culture and day-to-day operations;
+- Sets in motion changes to business operations so that the UN Global Compact and its Ten Principles become part of strategy, culture and day-to-day operations;

 - Is expected to publicly advocate the UN Global Compact and its principles via communications vehicles such as press releases, speeches, etc; and